deeppavlov/DeepPavlov/docs/components/bert.rst

 ----------------------------------------------------

 Pre-trained BERT model can be used for sequence tagging.
 Examples of usage of BERT for sequence tagging can be found :doc:`here </components/ner>`.
+The module used for tagging is :class:`~deeppavlov.models.bert.bert_ner.BertNerModel`.
 To tag each word representations of the first sub-word elements are extracted.
 So for each word there is only one vector produced.
 These representations are passed to a dense layer or Bi-RNN layer to produce distribution over tags.
 There is also an optional CRF layer on the top.